reyemtm/vtile/README.md

-    --geojson-dir, -d     directory of geojson you want to convert (default './') --minzoom, -z         min zoom level to build tiles (default: 0) --maxzoom, -Z         max zoom to build tiles (tiles will overzoom in mapbox gl, leaflet and ol3) (default: 7) --write, -w           vtile will not write tiles unless -w or -w true (default: false) --preview, -p         writes an index page in the tiles dir to preview your tiles (default: false) --resume, -r          vtile will delete all the files and folders in the tiles directory unless this is true (default: false)
+    --geojson-dir, -d     directory of geojson you want to convert (default './') --minzoom, -z         min zoom level to build tiles (default: 0) --maxzoom, -Z         max zoom to build tiles (tiles will overzoom in mapbox gl, leaflet and ol3) (default: 7) --extract, -x         remove these propertiesfrom the geojson file, i.e ["COUNTY", "Shape_Length"] --output, -o          output the geojson, useful if using the extract option --write, -w           vtile will not write tiles unless -w or -w true (default: false) --preview, -p         writes an index page in the tiles dir to preview your tiles (default: false) --resume, -r          vtile will delete all the files and folders in the tiles directory unless this is true (default: false)